Submodule codes as spherical codes in buildings: Counting elements of balls

+compare with \cite[Theorem~1.6.1]{EriZin/01}.
+What is the asymptotic behaviour of the right term of the last inequality as $q\to\infty$? \end{remark}

 {\bf Acknowledgements}.
 I wish to thank Gabriele Nebe for suggesting the investigation of spherical codes in the context of buildings and for her precious feedback on the content of this paper.
 In addition, I am thankful to Christopher Voll for pointing out and illustrating the results from \cite{Voll10}.
-I am grateful to Alessandro Neri, Bernd Sturmfels, and Christopher Voll for their very helpful comments on an early version of this manuscript.
-This project is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 286237555 -- TRR 195.
+I am grateful to Yassine El Maazouz, Alessandro Neri, Bernd Sturmfels, and Christopher Voll for their very helpful comments on an early version of this manuscript.
+I thank the two anonymous referees for their valuable reports, which helped improve the exposition of this paper.
+This project was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 286237555 -- TRR 195.